storybookjs/react-native/docs/pages/addons/addon-gallery/index.md

 ## Addons maintained by storybook team.

-These addons ship with Storybook by default.
-You can use them right away.

 ### [Actions](https://github.com/storybooks/storybook/tree/master/addons/actions)

 With actions, you can inspect events related to your components.
 This is pretty neat when you are manually testing your components.